Cactus Mine Project – Overview

 • Private land package and 100% ownership in Tier 1 jurisdiction

-• Brownfield, scalable development project, envisaging a simple heap-leach and SXEW operation
+• Simple open pit heap-leach and SXEW operation

 • Permitting framework is simple and streamlined with the state